NewManuel/Health-Quest/README.md

 ***What problem does it solve?***

 The Health Quest Habit Tracker addresses the challenge of establishing and maintaining healthy habits in today's fast-paced world.
 It simplifies the habit tracking process, empowers users to set and achieve their health goals, and provides valuable feedback and encouragement along the way.
-By offering features such as visual progress tracking, customizable reminders, and community support, the application helps users overcome common barriers to habit formation and fosters long-term behavior change.
+By offering features such as visual progress tracking, the application helps users overcome common barriers to habit formation and fosters long-term behavior change.

 ***What did we learn?***